MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Preliminary

 \subsection{Matrix Factorization and GNN-based Collaborative Filtering}

-Most GNN-based approaches such as LightGCN can be considered as extensions of the Matrix Factorization (MF) approach, which is a simple yet powerful baseline approach.
+Most GNN-based CF approaches such as LightGCN can be considered extensions of the Matrix Factorization (MF) approach, which is a simple yet powerful baseline approach.
 Thus, we first introduce the MF approach.

-MF aims to embed user and item vertices into a low-dimensional continuous semantic space, where the distance between user and item vertices can reflect users' interests.
-Formally, MF employs an embedding table $X \in \mathbb{R}^{N \times d}$ to model the learned low-dimensional features of users and items vertices, where $N$ is the number of vertices and $d \ll N$.
-In terms of the optimization, $X$ is randomly initialized and then optimized with a combined loss $\mathcal{L}_{CF}(X) = \mathcal{L}_{RANK}(X) + \Psi_{L2}\mathcal{L}_{L2}(X)$ during training.
-The ranking loss $\mathcal{L}_{RANK}$, such as Binary Cross-Entropy (BCE)~\cite{DBLP:conf/www/HeLZNHC17} and Bayesian Personalized Ranking (BPR)~\cite{DBLP:conf/uai/RendleFGS09}, measures the relevance between users and items based on the doc product of learned embeddings of users and items, where larger dot product result corresponds to higher relevance.
-In addition, the L2 loss $\mathcal{L}_{L2}$, which is multiplied with the L2 coefficient $\Psi_{L2}$, is also applied on the vertex representations $X$, which is crucial for the performance of MF~\cite{DBLP:conf/recsys/RendleKZA20}.
+\textbf{MF} aims to embed user and item vertices into a low-dimensional continuous semantic space, where the distance between user and item vertices can reflect users' interests.
+Formally, MF employs an embedding table $X \in \mathbb{R}^{N \times d}$ to model the learned low-dimensional features of user and item vertices, where $N$ is the number of vertices and $d \ll N$.

+In terms of the optimization of MF, $X$ is randomly initialized and then optimized with a combined loss $\mathcal{L}_{CF}(X) = \mathcal{L}_{RANK}(X) + \Psi_{L2}\mathcal{L}_{L2}(X)$ during training.
+The ranking loss $\mathcal{L}_{RANK}$, such as Binary Cross-Entropy (BCE)~\cite{DBLP:conf/www/HeLZNHC17} and Bayesian Personalized Ranking (BPR)~\cite{DBLP:conf/uai/RendleFGS09}, measures the relevance between users and items based on the dot product of learned embeddings of users and items, where a larger dot product result corresponds to higher relevance.
+In addition, the L2 loss $\mathcal{L}_{L2} = ||X||_2^2$, which is multiplied with the L2 coefficient $\Psi_{L2}$, is also applied to the vertex representations $X$, which is crucial for the performance of MF~\cite{DBLP:conf/recsys/RendleKZA20}.

-MF is extended by GNN-based CF approaches, which aims to learn high-order vertex representations $Z \in \mathbb{R}^{N \times d}$ by applying a GNN model on the embedding table $X \in \mathbb{R}^{N \times d}$.
+\textbf{GNN-based CF approaches}, which can be regarded as extensions of MF, aim to learn high-order vertex representations $Z \in \mathbb{R}^{N \times d}$ by applying a GNN model to the embedding table $X \in \mathbb{R}^{N \times d}$.
 A GNN-based CF model can be represented as follows: